 Therefore, only he who is not full can conceal and yet newly become.

-Naturally, the same tenet doesn’t apply to pure sensory input.
+Naturally, the same principle doesn’t apply to pure sensory input.
 When your eyes see the colors of a sunset, they truly experience the color.
 Only when the mind labels the experience “beautiful” would it be wise to deem the label false.
 When your nose smells something repugnant, it truly experiences that odor.
 Naming the odor repugnant distorts, amplifies, and blindsides.
-When the mind attaches labels, it is safest to suspect them all.
+When the mind attaches a label, it is safest to suspect the label.

 (1) The instinctive sense of fear and need are core emotions.
-For some more background, see One who speaks does not know (p.602).
-Need is ultimately driven by fear, at the deepest level.
-It is easy to misunderstand fear if you focus on the symptoms (effects) it leaves in its wake.
-Chapter 40’s Loss through death, of the way ‘it’ uses outlines what happens: Living things experience fear as an emotional drive to avoid the loss of anything, with death being the ultimate loss we fear.
-Need simply offsets the constant threat of entropy… that loss through death foundation of nature’s process.
+For some more background, see What is the root of thought? (p.602).
+At its deepest level, need is driven by fear.
+It is easy to misunderstand fear if you focus on the symptoms (effects) that fear leaves in its wake.
+Chapter 40’s Loss through death, of the way it uses reveals nature’s process, i.e., living things experience fear as an emotional drive to avoid the loss of anything, with death being the ultimate loss life fears.
+Need simply offsets the continuous threat of entropy, i.e., entropy being the loss through death basis of nature’s process.
 (See Symptoms Point Of View, p.141)